angusjo/adapter-plate/README.md

 Designs are open and free to use under the folwing conditions:

 -Credit is givin for reproduced work

--designs are not reproduced for profite
+-designs are not reproduced for profit

 -new changes are shared